- 2020 Impact Factor: 1.625

 This journal is a member of the Committee on Publication Ethics (COPE).

-Evolutionary Bioinformatics is an international, peer-reviewed journal focusing on evolutionary bioinformatics.
-There is growing awareness that to understand organismal form and function, through the use of molecular, genetic, genomic, and proteomic data, due consideration must be given to an organism's evolutionary context - history constrains the path an organism is obliged to take, and leaves an indelible mark on its component parts.
+Evolutionary Bioinformatics is an international, peer-reviewed journal focusing on the understanding of organismal form and function using molecular, genetic, genomic, and proteomic data, in the context of the organism's evolutionary context.
 Evolutionary Bioinformatics publishes papers on all aspects of computational evolutionary biology and evolutionary bioinformatics.

 - Evolution of genomics